 For example, at the time of writing, it is recognised that 128Mbytes of memory is the minimum requirement to operate a router carrying the full Internet routing table.
 And any ISP requesting IOS 12.0S is required to acknowledge this fact.
-IOS 12.0S will still operate inside 32Mbytes of memory on a 7200 router, and will carry majority of the Internet routes with 64Mbytes memory (with minimal configuration and all features turned off).
+IOS 12.0S will operate inside 32Mbytes of memory, and will carry full Internet routes with 64Mbytes memory, but due to memory allocation issues, will not operate optimally.
 For example, the BGP algorithms will use more memory if it is available to improve their efficiency.
 Skimping on memory means affecting the performance of the routers, and the end result which the customer experiences.